thedevs-network/kutt/MIGRATION.md

 ## 2. Pull and run Kutt's new version

 Right now version 2 is in beta.
 Therefore, pull from `v2-beta` branch and create and fill the `.env` file based on `.example.env`.

 **NOTE**: Run the app at least once and let it create and initialize tables in the database.
 You just need to do `npm run dev` and wait for it to create tables.
 Then check your database to make sure tables have been created.
 (If your production database is separate, you need to initialize it too).

 ## 3. Migrate data using scripts

 First, do `npm run build` to build the files.
 Now if you check `production-server/migration` folder you will fine 4 files.
 You can now run these scripts one by one.

 **NOTE:** that the order of running the scripts is important.

 **NOTE:** Step 4 is going to take a good chunk of time.

+**NOTE:** If step 4 fails at any stage, you should delete links and visits data from the database and try again.

 ```
 // 1.
 Migrate data: Hosts